Izenda7Series/docs/ref/api_report_designer_details.rst

    * - `POST report/detectReportChange`_
      - Verifies that all report details are up to date, without physical changes, and valid.
    * - `POST report/function/{function\_mode}/{data\_type}/(tenant\_id)`_
-     - Returns a list of report functions filtered by mode (field, sub-total, grand-total), by data type and by tenant_id if provided.
+     - Returns a list of report functions filtered by mode (field, sub-total, grand-total), data type, tenant_id, and optionally filtered by connections of the selected query source ids in payload.

        .. versionchanged:: 1.25
           Changed from GET to POST